microsoft/playwright.dev/python/docs/api/class-browsertype.md

 Returns the persistent browser context instance.

-Launches browser that uses persistent storage located at `userDataDir` and returns the only context.
+Launches browser that uses persistent storage located at `user_data_dir` and returns the only context.
 Closing this context will automatically close the browser.

-## browser_type.name()
+## browser_type.name
 - returns: <[str]>

 Returns browser name.
 For example: `'chromium'`, `'webkit'` or `'firefox'`.